Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments

 \begin{ex} The games $\Gamma$ and $\bar \Gamma$ are non-isomorphic games of size $9$.
 Each has automorphism group isomorphic to $\Z_3$. \end{ex}

-\begin{proof} Since an isomorphism associates the reducibility graphs, it follows from (\ref{eqnine02}) that $\Gamma$ and $\bar \Gamma$ are not isomorphic.
-Since the the reducibility graph is invariant with respect to an automorphism, it is clear that an automorphism of either must map $[1-, 1+, 0]$ so itself and so is fixed on $[1-, 1+, 0]$ by Proposition \ref{propreduce}.
+\begin{proof} Since an isomorphism associates the domination graphs, it follows from (\ref{eqnine02}) that $\Gamma$ and $\bar \Gamma$ are not isomorphic.
+Since the domination graph is invariant with respect to an automorphism, it is clear that an automorphism of either must map $[1-, 1+, 0]$ to itself and so is fixed on $[1-, 1+, 0]$ by Proposition \ref{propreduce}.
 In particular, it must fix $0$.
-For the double, $\Gamma = 2 \Theta$, we have that the inclusion $2: Aut(\Theta) \tto Aut(\Gamma)$ is an isomorphism and so $\Gamma$ has automorphism group isomorphic to $\Z_3$.
+For the double, $\Gamma = 2 \Theta$, Proposition \ref{prop30} implies that the inclusion $2: Aut(\Theta) \tto Aut(\Gamma)$ is an isomorphism and so $\Gamma$ has automorphism group isomorphic to $\Z_3$.

 Because the cycle $ \langle 2+, 3+, 4+ \rangle$ is invariant with respect to the $\Z_3$ action, it follows from Proposition \ref{prop31ah} that $\Z_3$ acts on $\bar \Gamma$.
 Since an automorphism fixes $0$, it restricts to an automorphism of $\Gamma|J_-$ which is isomorphic to $\Theta$.
 Hence, the $\Z_3$ action includes all of the automorphisms of $\bar \Gamma$.